 Why are the eels threatened?

-In less than 50 years, the European eel has gone from one of Europe’s largest, most widespread fishery resources to a critically endangered species.
+In less than 50 years, the European eel has gone from one of Europe’s largest, most widespread fish populations to a critically endangered species.
 The following factors are all believed to have had a negative impact:

 - Loss of and damage to freshwater habitats